CodeQInvest/codeq-invest/README.md

 # CodeQ Invest

-CodeQ Invest is the new way to deal with inner software quality in your projects.
+CodeQ Invest is the new way to deal with internal software quality in your projects.

 ## Overview